bawpcwpn/shareymcshareface/README.md

 `npm install -g git+https://git@github.com/gulpjs/gulp.git#4.0`
 You may be required to uninstall previous versions of gulp using `npm uninstall -g gulp` first

+To use Gulp v4.0 locally inside the repository use `$(npm bin)/gulp` to run the commands

 ## Getting started